 Old World charm abounds in this German neighborhood, where you’ll find quaint shops like Merz Apothecary and Timeless Toys.
 When you’re ready for a break from shopping, refuel in one of the cozy bistros or sausage shops.

 This casual neighborhood offers a welcoming mix of shopping centered on Roscoe Street.
 From vintage clothing stores to unusual knick-knack shops to upscale baby clothing, you’ll find it all at this “village within a city.”

 Get an urban shopping fix in this stylish neighborhood, where high-end antique stores and fashion industry icons are sidled alongside bohemian boutiques and eclectic art galleries, all along North, Milwaukee, and Damen Avenues.

-This eclectic community (it’s comprised of the West Town, Noble Square, Ukrainian Village, and East Village neighborhoods) offers up a mix of funky thrift stores and independent retailers along Division and Chicago Avenue.
+This eclectic community — which comprises the West Town, Noble Square, Ukrainian Village, and East Village neighborhoods — offers up a mix of funky thrift stores and independent retailers along Division Street and Chicago Avenue.
 While around Grand Avenue, those with an eye for design should hit the furniture showrooms, antique shops, and architectural salvage warehouses for unique finds.

 Discount outlet malls near Chicago

 Do some deal hunting at this retail complex, where stores like Aldo, the Nike Factory Store, and Bath & Body Works are interspersed between upscale bargain shops like Nordstrom Rack and Saks OFF 5TH, as well as luxury labels like Gucci and Prada.